02 Jun Why Buy Electric? Top Reasons to Buy EV

 Charging an EV is also much cheaper than filling up your tank.
 The average American spends $2,000 to $4,000 on gas a year.
 Plugging in instead of filling up can save you thousands on fuel costs, with electricity cheaper than gas.
 Depending on gas prices, you could save between $1,000 and $1,300 a year on fuel costs, or between $11,600 and $17,100 for the life of your car.
 Since 2011, gas in the U.S. has averaged $3.46 a gallon, while the price of an “eGallon” has averaged just $1.19.

 “Fueling up” is also easier, with no more trips to the gas station.
 Just hop out of your car after your commute, plug in and go about your evening.
-In the morning, your EV will be charged.
+In the morning, you have a charged EV.
 Or, hit up a public charging station on your way home from work; at some stations you can fully charge in 15 minutes.

 You’ll get a smoother ride

 Electric cars curb noise pollution.
 With no motor, you get a quieter and calmer ride void of vibrations.
 After you ride in an EV, a regular car will feel clunky and loud.
 EVs also have high torque, and when you step on the accelerator, power goes right to the wheels, making for a quiet acceleration and a smoother driving experience.

 Some might worry that electric vehicles’ quiet could pose a danger to pedestrians and animals unaware a vehicle is nearby, given the lack of noise.
 To address that, some EV manufacturers have created a special feature: warning sounds that go off when the vehicle hits a certain speed to alert pedestrians to their presence.